-Roger Sexton, AM B.Ec.
-Roger Sexton, AM B.Ec.
+Roger Sexton, AM B.Ec. ( Roger Sexton, AM B.Ec.
 (Hons), M.Ec., PhD (Econ), FAICD, FAIM, S.F.Fin, C.Univ.
 Chair - non-executive Experience and expertise Dr Roger Sexton is an investment banker and a company director.
 He has extensive experience in the agricultural sector, having worked for the Bureau of Agricultural Economics.
 Roger also has had extensive experience overseas and particularly in China and the Asia Pacific, as a result of leading trade and investment missions to the region for more than 30 years and from working on investment banking transactions in the region.
 Roger is actively engaged in a number of community organisations, including as Chairman and Principal Patron of the Freemasons Foundation Men's Health Centre at the University of Adelaide.
-Other current directorships Chairman of the Investment Manager, Beston Pacific Asset Management Pty Ltd Chairman, IOOF Holdings Limited Chairman, KeyInvest Limited Director, IBISWorld Pty Ltd Former directorships in last 3 years Roger has served on the Australian Accounting Standards Board and was an Executive Director of the Industries Assistance Commission, specialising in rural industries.
-Special responsibilities Founder of Beston Global Food Company Limited Chair of the Board Member of audit and risk committee Interests in shares and Ordinary shares 4,648,274 options Founders' Rights options 12,404,931
+Other current directorships Chairman of the Investment Manager, Beston Pacific Asset Management Pty Ltd Chairman, IOOF Holdings Limited Chairman, KeyInvest Limited Director, IBISWorld Pty Ltd Former directorships in last 3 years ' 3 Special responsibilities • Founder of Beston Global Food Company Limited • Chair of the Board • Member of audit and risk committee Interests in shares and Ordinary shares 4,648,274 options Founders' Rights options 12,404,931

 Stephen Gerlach, AM LL.B, FAICD Non-executive director Experience and expertise Stephen Gerlach is a corporate adviser and company director.
 He was formerly a Partner and the Managing Partner of Finlaysons Lawyers for 23 years.
 Stephen is also the Chancellor of Flinders University of South Australia.
-Other current directorships Director of the Investment Manager, Beston Pacific Asset Management Pty Ltd Chairman, Ebony Energy Limited Chairman, Adelaide Capital Partners Pty Ltd Chairman, S Gerlach Pty Ltd Director, Gerlach Asset Development Pty Ltd Former directorships in last 3 years - Special responsibilities Member of remuneration and nomination committee Interests in shares and Ordinary shares 660,060 options Founders' Rights options 2,816,385
+Other current directorships Director of the Investment Manager, Beston Pacific Asset Management Pty Ltd Chairman, Ebony Energy Limited Chairman, Adelaide Capital Partners Pty Ltd Chairman, S Gerlach Pty Ltd Director, Gerlach Asset Development Pty Ltd Former directorships in last 3 years Special responsibilities al responsibilities • Member of remuneration and nomination committee Interests in shares and Ordinary shares 660,060 options Founders' Rights options 2,816,385